roldanreno/ConvertVideoToAudio/README.md

 # ConvertVideoToAudio
-AWS Lambda to extract mp3 from video using AWS Elemental MediaConvert.
+An Amazon S3 trigger that retrieves metadata for the video object that has been updated then extract audio in mp3 using AWS Elemental MediaConvert.

 This lambda requires 4 Env Variables: